JATOS/JATOS_docs/versioned_docs/version-3.9.1/Manage_your_JATOS/User-Manager.md

 JATOS allows password authentication via LDAP (which lets an institution manage their users in a centralized way).
 LDAP is disabled by default.
 To enable it [change the JATOS config file](JATOS_Configuration.html#ldap-authentication).

-Once LDAP is enabled, there will be an additional checkbox 'LDAP' on the overlay dialog when an admin creates a new user.
+Once LDAP is enabled, there will be an additional switch 'LDAP' on the overlay dialog when an admin creates a new user.
 Check this box to enforce authentication by LDAP.
 Normal JATOS users (locally authenticated) and LDAP users can co-exist in the same JATOS instance.

 At the moment it is not possible to let JATOS create LDAP users automatically - they must be created by an JATOS admin manually.